jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_4/4_3_Genome_Browsers.md

 ### Prepping .bw files for upload

-- Behind the scenes, I downloaded all the .bw files.
+- Behind the scenes, downloaded all the .bw files.
-- I merged them together using this script: merge_bw script
+- Merged them together using this script: [merge_bw script](https://github.com/jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/blob/main/Data/merge_bw_script.md)
-- I placed the merged files in an http-viewable location.
+- Placed the merged files in an http-viewable location.
-- I used UCSC Genome Browser's **upload tracks** to link to my files.
+- Used UCSC Genome Browser's **upload tracks** to link to my files.

 ### Exercise